 A look at Skinceuticals CE Ferulic

 I also received a lot of compliments from people for the first time in years after about 3 months of using it.
-It wasn’t just me who started to notice the difference, but other people wondered what I was doing to my skin to make it look so good and healthy.
+It wasn’t just me who started to notice the difference, but other people wondered what I was doing to my skin to make it look so amazing and healthy.

 I believe that it’s CE Ferulic which has helped keep my skin looking young for this long.
-Of course, diet is important, but it’s better to slow down aging from the inside and from the outside.
+Of course, diet is important, but it’s better to slow down aging from both the inside and from the outside.

-Suitable for skin types: Dry, normal, and sensitive skin
+Suitable for skin types: Dry, normal, and sensitive skin.

-Recommended to treat: Aging skin, discoloration, dehydrated, and sensitized skin
+Recommended to treat: Aging skin, discoloration, dehydrated, and sensitized skin.

 Benefits of using CE Ferulic and its ingredients

-Skinceuticals CE Ferulic contains a few different active ingredients which help make it a powerful anti-aging and corrective skin serum for a number of different skin conditions.
+SkinCeuticals CE Ferulic contains a few different active ingredients which help make it a powerful anti-aging and corrective skin serum for a number of different skin conditions.

-Has a high concentration of (stabilized) Vitamin C (L-Ascorbic acid) – 15%
+Has a high concentration of (stabilized) Vitamin C (L-Ascorbic acid) – 15% concentration

 Vitamin C is also effective for up to 3 days after it penetrates the skin.
-Many studies have been done on low and high concentrations of vitamin C, and they consistently show that it is a good anti-aging ingredient for the skin and helps reduce the early signs of aging.
+Many studies have been done on low and high concentrations of vitamin C, and they consistently show that it’s an effective anti-aging ingredient for the skin and helps reduce the early signs of aging.

 Contains Vitamin E (1%) in the form of alpha-tocopherol

-The inclusion of vitamin E also helps the serum spread across the face better because it’s got a more oily quality.
-Although it’s not so bad that it ends up blocking pores.
-As someone who is prone to get blocked pores and acne, this wasn’t an issue for me.
+The inclusion of vitamin E also helps the serum spread across the face better because it’s got a more oily quality to it.
+And it’s not too much that it ends up blocking pores either.
+As someone who is prone to developing blocked pores and acne, this wasn’t an issue for me.

 Contains Ferulic Acid (0.5%)

-Ferulic acid is a powerful antioxidant by itself and acts synergistically with the other ingredients, vitamin C, and vitamin E to dramatically increase the photoprotection you get from this serum.
+Ferulic acid is a powerful antioxidant by itself and acts synergistically with the other ingredients like vitamin C, and vitamin E, to dramatically increase the photoprotection you get from this serum.